Grand Duchy of Finland: Russification

 The policies of Russification under Alexander III and Nicholas II easily sum up the time period from 1881 to 1917.
-In 1881, Alexander III took the throne after the death of his father and began a rule of staunch conservative, yet peaceful, rule of Russia.
+In 1881, Alexander III took the throne after the death of his father and began a period of staunchly conservative, yet peaceful, rule of Russia.
 Finland, as well as many other outlying Russian territories, faced the burden of Russification, the cultural, social, economical, and political absorption into Russia.
 Compared to the early Russification of the 1830s and 1840s, the Russification of the late 19th-early 20th century was much more vigorous in its policies.
 Moreover, Finland faced political turmoil within its nation between various factions such as liberals, Social Democrats, Young Finns, and communists.
 Finland became a target for the Pan-Slavist movement, which called for Slavic unity in eastern Europe.
-Finland was viewed as conquered territory, and that as subjects, Finland was to respect the Tsar.
+Finland was viewed as conquered territory, and that as subjects, Finland was to respect the tsar.
 Finland was also viewed as a land of settlement and that the "alien race" of the Finns were to be assimilated and protected from Western interference, thereby "blessing" the Finns with their presence.
-Moreover, Finnish representatives to the Tsar were replaced with Pan-Slavist advocates.
+Moreover, Finnish representatives to the tsar were replaced with Pan-Slavist advocates.

 Russification only increased from there, but from the 1880s on, the conflict between the Swedish minority halted.
 Compared to the Baltic States, the Finnish majority was far better educated and more keen in Russian politics.
 The reactionary policies of Russification, which aimed to combine secular nationalism and a divine right monarchy, infiltrated the Finnish economy in 1885.
 Finland had managed to create a thriving modern industry based around textiles and timber that managed to rival the Russian economy at the time.
 Russian bureaucrats, out of both shock and jealousy, called for the revision of the Russo-Finnish Tariff.
 Russification had taken an economic turn as well, as the basis of the reformed tariff was economic uniformity, which only furthered economic difficulties of Finland.
 The tariff's revision in 1885, and subsequently 1897, was formed out of spite of Finland's commercial success and working-class unity.
 Russification policies continued into 1890, with the addition of the Imperial Post System in Finland, replacing the Finnish post.
 It was not until the mid-1890s, that the Finnish people realized the true intentions of the Russian crown.